 The neighborhood’s most prominent attraction, on Lockerbie Street, is the James Whitcomb Riley Home, a red-brick residence where the beloved Hoosier poet lived for two decades until his death in 1916.
 He was known to give candy to children on his regular walks.
 Riley described Lockerbie Square as being “nestled away from the noise of the city and the heat of the day.”

-Historic Districts in Richmond, Indiana
+Six Indiana Historic Districts in Richmond

-Richmond, a true gem in Eastern Indiana, takes pride in the lively Richmond Depot District, one of six historic districts in town.
+Richmond, a true gem in Eastern Indiana, takes pride in the lively Richmond Depot District, one of six Indiana historic districts in town.
 Comprising four city blocks with most of the activity on North E Street and Fort Wayne Avenue, the shopping/dining/entertainment hub is centered around the 1902 Pennsylvania Railroad Depot, a Neo-Classical brick building designed by world-renowned architect Daniel H. Burnham, the genius behind Union Station in Washington D.C., The Rookery in Chicago and New York’s iconic Flatiron Building.

 Listed in the National Register of Historic Places, the Depot District boasts a treasure chest of commercial buildings dating from the 1860s to 1910; many are rich in architectural details, with Italianate as the dominating motif.
-Fans of old cars flock to the National Model T Ford Museum to view Model Ts and other vintage vehicles.
+Fans of old cars flock to the Model T Ford Museum to view Model Ts and other vintage vehicles.